epam/NGB/docs/md/user-guide/embedding-js.md

 NGB could be embedded into 3rd paty web application using an iFrame approach.
 Detailed information about embedding NGB via iFrame and controlling it with URL can be viewed [here](./embedding-url.md)

-Communication with NGB window is implemented with [postMessage](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage "MDN web docks"), that is safely enables cross-origin communication.
+Communication with NGB window implemented with [postMessage](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage "MDN web docks"), that is safely enables cross-origin communication.

-You can start using postMessage when NGB window loaded.
+You can start using postMessage when NGB window loaded

 Common request structure:
 ```javascript